Anchor new approaches in the culture.

 Historically, enterprises were built by carefully controlling the definition and cost of development via the ‘project’ construct.
 In a sense, however, the project model provided temporary work for temporary people, and the inevitable cost and schedule overruns caused personnel upheaval and financial churning.

 But as we improve our methods and discover the long-lived nature of most of what we do, we must move to a more persistent flow-based model.
-The new approach must minimize overhead, give people a stronger sense of purpose, and facilitate the growth of institutional knowledge.
-This is the larger purpose of the portfolio’s value streams, funded in accordance with SAFe Lean-Budget practices.
+The new approach must minimize overhead, give people a stronger sense of purpose, and facilitate institutional knowledge growth.
+This continuous value flow is the larger purpose of the portfolio’s value streams, funded following Lean-Budget practices.
 Lean Budgets, informed by Strategic Themes and appropriate Guardrails, enables Value Streams and ARTs to move fast and make decentralized decisions while staying aligned to Portfolio-level objectives.
-In addition, to ensure that development costs are appropriately recorded without excessive overhead, a leaner approach to managing capital and expense costs is described in the CapEx and OpEx guidance article.
+Also, to ensure that development costs are categorized without excessive overhead, a leaner approach to managing capital and expense costs is described in the CapEx and OpEx guidance article.

 Align Portfolio Demand to Implementation Capacity, Agile Forecasting

 Lean thinking teaches us that any system operating in a constant state of overload will deliver far less than its actual capacity.
-This is certainly true for any development process in which excess Work in Process (WIP) drives multiplexing (lowering productivity), unpredictability (lowering trust and engagement), and burnout (lowering everything).
+This overhead occurs for any development process in which excess Work in Process (WIP) drives multiplexing (lowering productivity), unpredictability (reducing trust and engagement), and burnout.

-By consistently applying the concept of velocity at the team, ART, and Solution Train, the emerging SAFe enterprise uses this invaluable knowledge to limit portfolio WIP until demand matches capacity.
-This increases the throughput and value delivered to the customer.
+By consistently applying the velocity concept at the team, ART, and Solution Train, the emerging SAFe enterprise uses this invaluable knowledge to limit portfolio WIP until demand matches capacity.
+Managing WIP increases the throughput and value delivered to the customer.
 And in place of detailed long-range commitments, the SAFe enterprise applies Agile estimating and forecasting to create a portfolio Roadmap, a baseline of expectations that are communicated to internal and external stakeholders.

 Evolve Leaner and More Objective Governance Practices

-As we noted in Figure 1, traditional governance practices were often implemented based on traditional, waterfall lifecycle development.
-This typically included passing various phase-gate milestones, along with proxy, paper-based measures of completion.
+As noted in Figure 1, traditional governance practices were often implemented based on waterfall lifecycle development.
+This sequential approach typically included passing various phase-gate milestones, along with proxy, paper-based measures of completion.
 The Lean-Agile model, however, works differently.
-As explained in SAFe Lean-Agile Principle #5 – Base milestones on objective evidence of working systems, the focus of governance moves to establishing and measuring the appropriate objective measures at each Program Increment (PI) boundary.
+As explained in SAFe Lean-Agile Principle #5 – Base milestones on objective evidence of working systems, governance focuses on establishing and measuring the appropriate objective measures at each Program Increment (PI) boundary.

 Foster a Leaner Approach to Supplier and Customer Relationships